dplanitzer/Serena/Commands/shell/README.md

 #### UPTIME

-Prints the number of milliseconds that have elapsed since boot.
+Returns the number of milliseconds that have elapsed since boot.